What is anxiety?

 - Try to be a good role model for your child in the way that you manage your own stress and anxiety.

 - Make time in your family routine for things that your child enjoys and finds relaxing.
 These could be simple things like playing or listening to music, reading books or going for walks.

 - Spend time with people your child likes, trusts and feels comfortable around.

 - Encourage a healthy lifestyle for your child, with plenty of physical activity, sleep and healthy food and drink.
 It’s also important for your child to avoid alcohol and other drugs, as well as unnecessary stress.

 Getting help for teenage anxiety

 You might feel uncomfortable talking to your child about anxiety or other mental health problems.
-But by talking about anxiety with your child, you give him permission to talk to you.
+But by talking about anxiety with your child, you give her permission to talk to you.
 Your child also needs your help to get professional support.

 Options for help and support include: